Devin-Samples/automations-and-integrations/network-connectivity/azure/cloud-sql/README.md

 ## Option B: Service Principal on Devin

-**Recommended for POC.** Fastest to stand up with Azure AD (Entra ID) authentication.
+**Recommended to start with.** Fastest to stand up with Azure AD (Entra ID) authentication.
 Customer creates an Entra ID service principal, stores its client ID and secret as Devin secrets, and Devin acquires an Entra ID access token at session start for token-based PostgreSQL authentication.

 ```
 +----------------------------------------------------------------------+